 All key 'Above the Line' technology will be assessed via a risk-based approach to determine security, privacy, and compliance requirements.
-For systems containing high-sensitivity data and technologies (i.e., the Gateway), will be wrapped into FISMA Moderate compliant structures.
-'Below the Line' components and technologies will need to take precautions such as having up-to-date virus scanners, disk encryption, workstation-level authentication and lockouts on all machines accessing Above-the-Line systems.
+Systems containing high-sensitivity data and technologies (i.e., the Gateway) will be wrapped into FISMA Moderate compliant structures.
+'Below the Line' components and technologies will need to take precautions, such as having upto-date virus scanners, disk encryption, workstation-level authentication, and lockouts on all machines accessing Above-the-Line systems.